vegaprotocol/documentation/versioned_docs/version-v0.71/node-operators/get-started/setup-validator.md

 ```shell
 vega announce_node --home="YOUR_VEGA_HOME_PATH" --info-url="YOUR_VALIDATOR_URL" --avatar-url="YOUR_AVATAR_URL" --country="UK" --name="YOUR_NODE_NAME" --from-epoch="CURRENT_EPOCH"
 ```
 Setting the optional argument `--submitter-address` triggers the Vega network to automatically issue signature bundles that can be used to update signer set changes on the Multisig Control contract.
 This means if your node is promoted to a consensus validator it is easier for you to add your node's Ethereum key to the contract and to continue receiving rewards.
-See [maintaining the multisig contract ↗](../how-to/maintain-multisig-contract.md) for more information.
+See [maintaining the multisig contract](../how-to/maintain-multisig-contract.md) for more information.

 ## Nominate your node
 To move on to self-staking, wait until you see your node on the validator list by querying the API or checking the [governance dApp ↗](https://governance.vega.xyz/staking/).